Kirsten goes Scottish!

 I of course arrived at Schiphol rediculously early so I checked my one bag and wandered around.
 At the check in I was offered a window seat which made me happy, but then of course there was the wandering.
 After wandering for some time I went to my gate and got on my plane only to discover that I had the only window seat on the entire plane that did not have a window, which I actually found rather nauseating.
 In any case, the flight went very smoothly, though we did start our decent 45 minutes before we landed.
 Unfortunately the weather conditions in Prestwick, where the plane landed in Scotland, were less than favorable and our landing was vary rough, so rough in fact that after landing some of the passengers clapped because we hadn't died.

 Anyway, while the outside of Stirling castle is fairly impressive, I felt somewhat dissapointed on the inside, as Historical Scotlanown.
 SIDETRACK: the first thing and last thing that I did in Scotland was drink special Starbucnd has redone a great deal of it to attempt to look something like what it would have looked like when each building was first built.
 I think the key word is attempt to look something like, because really it looks like the scenery for a play.
 But they're trying.
 Laura and I went on a tour of the castle and learned a lot.
-In the gift shop at the castle I found the tartan of some of my ancesters from the MacKenzie clan which was very exciting and I bought something for my grandfather with the tartan on it.
-I hope he likes it.

 So then we started back down the hill and stopped at an old house related to the royalty, but it wasn't important enough to know what it was for, though we did go inside. (give me a break I was tired) Anyway, so once we were back in town again we stopped and had coffee at Cafe Nero, which I think is fairly well kks Christmas Coffee because there is only one Starbucks in all of Holland, and it Aint here.
 SIDE TRACK ENDED.
 Then Laura and I went home and had pizza with some of her friends.
 It was very nice to meet them.